Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to bismuth, metronidazole, or tetracycline, or if you are pregnant or breastfeeding.

 How to Use This Medicine:

-- It is best to take this medicine after meals and at bedtime.
+- Each dose contains 3 capsules.
+You will take all 3 capsules 4 times each day for 10 days.
+It is best to take this medicine after meals and at bedtime.

 - Swallow the capsules whole and with a full glass (8 ounces) of water.
 Do not crush, break, or chew the capsules.

-- Drink extra fluids to help prevent irritation or ulcers in the esophagus (the tube between the throat and stomach).
+- Drink extra liquids to help prevent irritation or ulcers in your esophagus.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.